 Argentina Taking Action

 The government of Argentina took action quickly and closed restaurants, bars, and non-essential businesses.
 Grocery stores and takeout restaurants were the only ways to get food.
-They also started shutting down their borders and flights were grounded.
+They also started shutting down their borders and grounding all flights.
 Even though they didn’t have as many cases, Argentina wasn’t taking any chances.
 Government officials reported two cases in Ushuaia, and that put us on edge.
 They also shut down the national parks.
 This all happened within a few days and forced us to get out, or get stuck.

 Since we have travel insurance through SafetyWing, we could claim political evacuation insurance to help cover our flights.
 We asked to see if they could arrange something and they told us the soonest they could get would be in ten days.
 That surely would not work as the border would shut down in two days, so I began looking for our own flights.
 After a panic attack, I called back to ask if I could just book the flights and get reimbursed.
 Sure enough, this is the way most people do it, and I did not know that.
 So then I spent the next few hours finding a flight that would get us out of Argentina before the doors closed.
 I booked a 35-hour trip home that involved four different flights.